-While the Fleet Battle Staff was on Bonhomme Richard, the Adelaide-class guided-missile frigate HMAS Darwin (FFG 04) was in charge of the air defense of the ESG, keenly monitoring the skies and directing lethal surface-to-air fires when needed.
+While the Fleet Battle Staff was on Bonhomme Richard, the Adelaide-class guided-missile frigate HMAS Darwin (FFG 04) was in charge of the air defense of the ESG, keenly monitoring the skies and directing surface-to-air fire when needed.

 Both Australian-led warfare areas were critical to the survivability of the force.

-To add increased capability, the Bonhomme Richard embarked MH-60Rs Sea Hawk helicopters assigned to the “Saberhawks” of Helicopter Maritime Strike Squadron (HSM) 77 who are deployed with the USS Ronald Reagan (CVN 77).
-While the concept has been used in exercises like Rim of the Pacific, it was the first time MH-60Rs had been embarked on Bonhomme Richard in the Forward Deployed Naval Force.
+To add increased capability, Bonhomme Richard embarked MH-60R Sea Hawk helicopters assigned to the "Saberhawks" of Helicopter Maritime Strike Squadron (HSM) 77 who are deployed with the USS Ronald Reagan (CVN 77).
+While the concept has been used in exercises like Rim of the Pacific, it was the first time MH-60Rs were embarked on Bonhomme Richard in the Forward Deployed Naval Force.

 MH-60Rs provide long-range surface search and undersea search capabilities, as well as offensive firepower within the Up-Gunned ESG concept.

 "It was great to work with a coalition partner and practice these skill sets," said Cmdr.
 Newt McKissick,

 executive officer of the Saberhawks.
 "It was also a rewarding experience to partner with the Marine Corps and contribute Navy air capability."

 The exercise was also an opportunity for the ESG to conduct its primary mission: launching Marines ashore.
 A wave of landing craft and U.S. Marine Corps aircraft transported 31st Marine Expeditionary Unit Marines (MEU) and equipment to landing zones at various junctures in the exercise.

 MEU Marines trained with the Australian Army within the framework of crisis response once ashore.